SQuAT-Team/paper-supplementary/README.md

 This page provides supplementary material for the paper Distributed Quality-Attribute Optimization of Software Architectures.

-This page will be completed by Fri Apr 28, 2017
+This page will be completed by Tue May 02, 2017.

 ## ST+ Example System